-Each phase of an approved CMAQ-funded project will be subject to an accomplishment goal.
+Each phase of an approved CMAQ or TAP-L funded project will be subject to an accomplishment goal.
 An individual phase will have the year in which it is originally programmed in plus two additional years (3 years total) to meet the accomplishment goal for the phase.
 For projects administered through FHWA, the accomplishment goals are defined as: